How a Nobel prize, a #MeToo milestone and a Senate vote make this a moment

 On the one-year anniversary of a staggering New York Times investigation that jolted the #MeToo movement and toppled a Hollywood mogul ...

-Senators are on the verge of voting to decide if a man accused of sexual assault will sit on the US Supreme Court.
+Senators are on the verge of deciding if a man accused of sexual assault will sit on the US Supreme Court.

-Seventy-seven men and 23 women -- 51 Republicans and 49 Democrats -- are set to vote in the Senate soon on whether to confirm Brett Kavanaugh's nomination -- though we don't know exactly when they will.
+Seventy-seven men and 23 women -- 51 Republicans and 49 Democrats -- are set to vote Saturday in the Senate on whether to confirm Brett Kavanaugh's nomination.

+We don't know exactly when they will, but Sen. Susan Collins' revelation Friday afternoon that she'd cast her vote in support of Kavanaugh marked a tipping point, giving the nominee the number of votes he needs to clear the final hurdle.

 Last week's day of gut-wrenching testimony had us glued to our screens.
 And today's frenzy as a key decision looms on Capitol Hill is spinning across our Twitter timelines and spilling out into the streets.